| |

 Compeer Operations Manual 1/97

-Reprinted with permission from Compeer, Inc., Rochester, New York
+permission from Compeer, Inc., Rochester, New York